daniel-crook/scenario_dashboard/README.md

 ### More details

+This section goes through the various underlying files used to run the 'app.R' file.

+**Modules**

+The modules folder contains

+**Data**

+The data folder contains...

+**Data Processing**

+The data processing folder contains...

+**Functions**

+The functions folder contains...

 ### Contact

 The dashboard was developed by Daniel Crook.
 Any questions or issues relating to the dashboard can be sent to [dcrook\@bisoxfordeconomics.com.au](mailto:dcrook@bisoxfordeconomics.com.au).